AlphaGenes/AlphaPeel/docs/source/usage.rst

 Error probabilities (using ``-est_geno_error_prob`` and ``-est_seq_error_prob``)
 are estimated as the proportion of mismatches between observed and inferred states.

-TODO: Say something about penetrance probabilities estimation
+TODO: Say something about penetrance probabilities estimation (Ros)

 .. _file_formats: